Artifactory Uninstallation

 docker-compose -p rt-postgres down -

 Remove Docker container traces.
-If you need to remove the Docker container trace, use the following commands.
+To remove Docker container traces, use the following commands.

 -